carlgira/java-11-notes/modules/README.md

 - System Modules – These are the modules listed when we run the list-modules command above.
 They include the Java SE and JDK modules.
 - Application Modules – These modules are what we usually want to build when we decide to use Modules.
 They are named and defined in the compiled module-info.class file included in the assembled JAR.
 - Automatic Modules – We can include unofficial modules by adding existing JAR files to the module path.
 The name of the module will be derived from the name of the JAR.
 Automatic modules will have full read access to every other module loaded by the path.
+  - Naming of automatic modules: The rules for determining the name include removing the extension, removing numbers, and changing special characters to periods (.)

 Can be added as requires to other module using jar file or adding param to Manifest.